django-crispy-forms/crispy-tailwind/README.rst

 **WARNING**

-This project is still in it's early stages of development and has not yet been published to PyPI.
-If you would like to try out the package please install from github directly.
+This project is still in its early stages of development.
 Any contributions to the package would be very welcomed.

 Currently the template pack allows the use of the ``|crispy`` filter to style your form.
 Here is an example image.